SAMMISolutions/docs/doc_posts/_commands-obs-sources/change_settings.md

 title: "Change Settings"
 num: 10
 ---
 Changes settings of a source.
-Not to be confused with item transform settings. \
+Not to be confused with item transform settings.\
-Requires the same formatting that is used in the OBS JSON file.\
-Easy way to see your current source's settings is to use a Send OBS Request command: {% include selectAll.html text='<code>{"request-type":"GetSourceSettings","sourceName":"YOURSOURCENAME"}</code>' %}.
-Execute it and you will get back a JSON string of the source's settings.
-Paste it into a document and extract the particular value you want to use.
+Easy way to see your current source's settings is to use the **Check Settings button** - after filling out the Source Name box, you will get a pop-up showing the source's settings, excluding any still at default values.

 Use [JSON string validator](https://jsonlint.com/) if you want to make sure your formatting is correct.